 Any serious injuries, diseases or dangerous incidents should be recorded in an accident book with the date and details of each incident, including the injured person’s name.
 Near misses should also be recorded.

-If you choose to report the incident by telephone or through online reporting, the Health & Safety Executive (HSE) Incident Contact Centre will send you a copy of the record held within the database.
+Executive (HSE) Incident Contact Centre will send you a copy of the record held within the database.
 You will be able to request amendments to the record if you feel the report is not fully accurate.

 You can keep records in any way you wish, for example: